A static site generator

 This is where all your Jinja templates go, they are used to compile your blog posts to their final form.

-This is the default output directory when the compile command is used with no --output-dir argument.
+This is the default output directory when the compile command is used with no --output-dir option set.

 Use this to compile your project-dir/input directory to the final form in the output-dir directory.